 Around 10 kilometres south of Swan Hill on the main highway is Little Murray Weir Road which leads to a weir that is an important part of the region's irrigation infrastructure.

 Another 5 kilometres south is the small community of Lake Boga.
 The town features a natural lake of about 3 kilometres in diameter and is surrounded by camping areas and swimming spots.
-The town also includes the Flying Boat Museum, home of the historic Catalina Flying Boat and the site of the RAAF repair depot, housed in the original communications centre used in World War 2.
+The town also includes the Flying Boat Museum, home of the historic Catalina Flying Boat.